CAHSI Signature Practices

 Affinity Research Group (ARG)

-The Affinity Research Group Model is a set of practices built on a cooperative team framework to support the creation and maintenance of dynamic and inclusive research groups.
+The Affinity Research Group Model (ARG) is a set of practices built on a cooperative team framework to support the creation and maintenance of dynamic and inclusive research groups.
 Students learn and apply the knowledge and skills required for research and cooperative work in an ARG.
 Members share a core purpose, and the research group is designed to emphasize the conscious and explicit development of students’ disciplinary knowledge, research abilities, and team skills.
 An ARG deliberately designs activities aimed toward developing students’ disciplinary knowledge, research abilities, and team skills.
-This model has been adopted across the country and in various disciplines.
+This evidence-based model has been adopted across the country and in various disciplines.

 CAHSI views student fellowships and scholarships as a powerful resource in attracting students into graduate studies toward a doctorate.
 Our strategy is to bring awareness to students early in their academic career about the essential elements in a competitive fellowship package, and to ensure that students engage in activities that ultimately lead to successful academic outcomes.
 This workshop guides students on preparing competitive applications through hands-on activities and critical review of successful and unsuccessful fellowship packets.
 Through the support of Fellow-Net, CAHSI students have successfully secured awards from an array of competitive fellowships offered by various agencies and organizations.